When you transfer to Waynesburg, you'll experience extraordinary growth.

 Waynesburg, PA 15370

-*The Admissions Committee may require additional information from applicants, including but not limited to: high school transcripts for GED candidates, SAT or ACT scores, letters of recommendation and/or a personal interview.
+- Stay tuned.
+The Admissions Committee may request additional information, including but not limited to high school transcripts for GED candidates; revised SAT or ACT scores; additional test scores; letters of recommendation; and/or a personal interview.
 The committee also reserves the right to recalculate a student’s GPA based on all institutions attended.
-Specified degree programs may require standard cumulative grade point averages in order to be admitted into that program of study (e.g. Nursing, Education and Athletic Training).
+Specified degree programs may require standard cumulative grade point averages and completion of specific courses in order to be admitted into that program of study (e.g. Nursing and Education).

+- Review the academic catalog for transfer credit policy.
 The University Registrar will evaluate all college transcripts and the credits to be transferred.
-Please see the academic catalog for transfer credit policy.